pointfreeco/swift-snapshot-testing/README.md

 >
 > "…/MyAppTests/\_\_Snapshots\_\_/MyViewControllerTests/testMyViewController.png"

-Repeat test runs will load this reference for comparison.
-If the values don't match, the test will fail and describe the difference.
+Repeat test runs will load this reference and compare it with the runtime value.
+If they don't match, the test will fail and describe the difference.

 You can record a new reference by setting the `record` mode to `true` on the assertion or globally.